 For the account of the Seller (to be paid by the Seller):

-- Capital Gains Tax: 6% of the Selling Price or Zonal Value or Fair Market Value, whichever is higher
+6% of the Selling Price or Zonal Value or Fair Market Value, whichever is higher

 For the account of the Buyer (to be paid by the Buyer):

-- Transfer Tax: rate depends on location of property (ranging from 0.25% to 0.75% of Selling Price or Zonal Value, whichever is higher)
+Rate depends on location of property (ranging from 0.25% to 0.75% of Selling Price or Zonal Value, whichever is higher)

-- Registration Fee: graduated rate based on Selling Price
+Graduated rate based on Selling Price

-- Realty Taxes: for the remaining months of the year based on the date of full payment
+For the remaining months of the year based on the date of full payment

-The computation assumes that the actual purchase price was P388 million and this Selling Price (SP) was the highest value compared to the Zonal Value or Fair Market Value of the property.
+The computation assumes that the purchase price was P388 million and this Selling Price (SP) was the highest value compared to the Zonal Value or Fair Market Value of the property.

 It also assumes that there were no business taxes or realty taxes paid, that the registration fee was negligible, and that the transfer tax rate was 0.75%.

-- Manny Pacquiao (as buyer) paid a total of P8.73 million for documentary stamps tax and transfer tax
+- Manny Pacquiao, as buyer, paid a total of P8.73 million for documentary stamps tax and transfer tax